zongyiliu/STAT_5398/README.md

 This is the repository for STAT 5398, taken in Columbia University in Fall 2025.
-To avoid wrong pull, I also put my assignments and codes in a local [repository](https://github.com/zongyiliu/STAT_5398_local).
+Repo for [Spring 2026](https://github.com/AI4Finance-Foundation/STAT-GR5398-Spring-2026/tree/master/FinRL-Trading-Group/Assignment1)